googleworkspace/cloud-search-samples/identity/rest/cloud-identity/README.md

-# Updating schemas
+# Cloud identity samples

 [![Open in Cloud Shell][cloudshell-badge]][cloudshell-open]

 [Google Cloud Search][cloud-search] allows enterprises to index and search for information across a wide variety of data sources.
-These sample Java applications demonstrate how to [manage datasource schemas][schema-guide] using the [Google APIs Client Library for Java][google-api-java].
+These sample Java applications demonstrate how to [manage identities][identity-guide] using the [Google APIs Client Library for Java][google-api-java].

 ## Set up the samples